 Public Post-Secondary Institutions in the BC Southern Interior

 While each institution tailors its programming to the needs of its community, common themes have emerged on how to best support students on their employment skills and entrepreneurial learning journey.
-The roundtable provided opportunities for the PSIs to share related program offerings and success stories.
+The roundtable provided opportunities for the PSIs to share their FY2023 program offerings funded by ETSI-BC and success stories.

 The colleges and universities all offer experiential, hands-on training which helps bridge the gap between classroom theory and active participation.
 The well-established Entrepreneurship@UBCO program (e@UBCO), includes a Mentor2Market core program that helps participants build and validate their concepts by working with experienced mentors, and the recently added Startup Sprint event which focuses on essential skills for successful entrepreneurs.